AdamsEnterprises/youtube-channel-graphing/tests/plan.md

     * combinations with invalid arguments.
     * combinations with missing optional arguments (defaults)

-- initial URL
+- initial id

-    Validation of the URL.
+    Validation of the initial channel id.

-    * Valid URL to a channel
+    * Valid id for a channel
-    * Invalid (non-existent) URL
+    * Invalid (non-existent) id
-    * Valid URL but is not a channel
     * null

+- api key

+    Validation of the supplied api key

+    * Valid key
+    * Invalid (non-existent) key
+    * null

 - degree

     Validation of the degree, as a positive integer.

+    * > 1
     * 1
     * 0
     * -1
-    * float
-    * string / non-integer

 - filename